ryanwentzel/ryanlwentzel.com/collections/_newsletter/2025-05-01-rock-of-refuge-amid-swirling-currents-of-fears.md

     url_md: https://cdn.ryanlwentzel.com/assets/img/content/osbert-solitude-of-christ-md.webp
     url_sm: https://cdn.ryanlwentzel.com/assets/img/content/osbert-solitude-of-christ-sm.webp
     alt: Alphonse Osbert, The Solitude of Christ, 1897
+    caption: Alphonse Osbert, <cite>The Solitude of Christ</cite>, 1897
 published: false
 ---
 **Welcome to another issue of *The Weary Pilgrim*.** I'm [Ryan Wentzel]({{ site.url | absolute_url }}), the guy behind this newsletter.
 I pastor a church in Southern California and write about topics like [following Jesus when life is hard]({% link _newsletter/2024-07-01-thicker-understanding-of-joy.md %}) and enjoying the beauty of God's world.